Money Saving Tips and Tips for Frugal Living

 - Dryer sheets can be cut in half and still work fine, thus saving you money.

 - Kill fleas and flea eggs embedded in pillows, throw rugs, and blankets by placing infested items in a plastic garbage bag and putting the bag in your car (with the windows rolled up) for a couple of hours when it's hot outside.
 The extreme heat will kill all the fleas.
-This way, you don't have to spend money on flea repellents (and harm the enviroment with chemicals).
+This way, you don't have to spend money on flea repellents (and harm the environment with chemicals).

 - Instead of presents for each member of a family, purchase a gift card the whole family can use for movies, bowling, ball games, and other activities.